FAQ: Your top questions about collecting and filing sales tax

 It depends.
 Some states require you to register if you sell via Fulfillment by Amazon (FBA), others count FBA sales toward economic nexus thresholds.
 Additional states have marketplace facilitator laws in place, requiring marketplaces to collect and remit sales tax on behalf of sellers.
 And if you sell through multiple channels, you may still trigger nexus and be required to register and remit on your own, even in states that collect from marketplaces.

-- First, determine where you have nexus.
+Determine where you have nexus.
 Keep in mind that New Hampshire, Oregon, Montana, Alaska, and Delaware (the NOMAD states) do not collect sales tax.
+However, some jurisdictions within Alaska do impose their own local sales tax.
 The remaining 45 states and Washington, D.C. all have some form of transaction tax.
 Start with where you have physical nexus, then identify where you’ve triggered economic nexus.

-- After you register, you’ll need to collect sales tax in the states you’ve registered in, then submit returns and remit the taxes to the proper tax authority.
+After you register, collect sales tax in the states you’ve registered in, then submit returns and remit the taxes to the proper tax authority.
 Avalara can help with this, end to end.

 When you register, states determine your filing frequency based on your projected sales volume.
 The more you sell, the more often you’ll file returns.
 Like most things sales tax-related, the requirements and deadlines vary from state to state.
 You can look up deadlines on each state’s department of revenue site or in our state sales tax guides.